Teaching Students Perspective-taking to Mitigate Social Exclusion of Refugee Children in Turkey

 Details of the intervention

 Researchers partnered with the Ministry of Education in Turkey to conduct a randomized evaluation to measure the impact of the UEO curriculum on interactions among different ethnic groups in diverse classrooms.
 They randomly assigned 40 elementary schools in the districts of Sanliurfa and Mersin in southeastern Turkey to use the program, while an additional 40 served as the comparison group and continued with the status quo curriculum.
-The 80 schools that participated in the evaluation included approximately 7,000 children in grades 3 and 4 (aged 8–12), 18 percent of whom were refugees.
+The 80 schools that participated in the evaluation included over 6,500 children in grades 3 and 4 (aged 8–12), 18 percent of whom were refugees.

 The program used interactive activities and games to encourage students to consider others’ perspectives.
 It took place during official extra-curricular time in the school day in the 2018–2019 school year; elementary school teachers are encouraged by the Ministry of Education to use up to five hours per week for socially useful activities that do not fit elsewhere in the curriculum.
 In November 2018, researchers conducted trainings to prepare 124 teachers for the introduction of the curriculum.
 In the trainings, teachers learned about cognitive development, participated in an interactive workshop to learn the curriculum, and received electronic and physical implementation kits.